If you’re in the unfortunate situation of needing a divorce lawyer, what should you do before you speak to one?

 - If you want to divorce, talk to your spouse (if you can) about what will happen to the children, how they will spend time with each of you and other important child centred matters, e.g. holidays.
 See the CAFCASS Parenting Plan for more information.

-- Talk to your spouse about the financial implications of separating – where will you live, will you sell the house etc?
+- Talk to your spouse about the financial implications of separating – for example, where will you live, will you sell the house?
 Are they willing to go to mediation?